 Aside from the hot cooked street food, you can also pick up a few treats for your Sunday dinner.
 Marsh Produce Ltd sold beef, lamb, pork and chicken plus cuts of rare breed meats and handmade sausages.
-There was also an organic green grocers stand so you can buy salad and veggies.
+There was also an organic greengrocer stand so you can buy salad and veggies.

 Portuguese Gourmet Custard Tarts

-The Flour Station had a fantastic selection of breads, focaccia, croissants and pastries.
+The Flour Station had a fantastic selection of bread, focaccia, croissants and pastries.
 Other treats were available from Vegan Delice cupcakes and biscuits.
 Head for the Portuguese Gourmet is you fancy Pastéis de Nata (Portuguese custard tarts).

 Tottenham Green Market Information